Part I: Python Fundamentals

 main.py

 If the mud weight changes tomorrow, you change one variable.
-If the well plan adds a new casing string, you add one entry to the dictionary.
+If the well plan adds a casing string, you add one dictionary entry.
 The code handles the rest.
-That is why Python replaces spreadsheets for engineering work --- not because it is fancier, but because it is faster to maintain and harder to break.
+Python replaces spreadsheets for engineering work not because it is fancier, but because it is faster to maintain and harder to break.

 Exercises